mona-chen/jistflow/docs/install.md

 yarn
 ```

-Note: If you get a lot of `The remote archive doesn't match the expected checksum` errors, please make sure you installed `git-lfs` and ran `git lfs install && git lfs fetch`.
+Note: If you get a lot of `The remote archive doesn't match the expected checksum` errors, please make sure you installed `git-lfs` and ran `git lfs install && git lfs pull`.

 ## Building Iceshrimp